MvvmFx/InterwayDocs/README.md

 Project is ready to run using LocalDb for SQL Server 2014.
 Instructions included on how to use LocalDB for SQL Server 2012.

-The translation feature is ready but some translations are missing.

 ## Roadmap

 ### Version 1.3.7